spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/scale-cluster.md

 - You have an active cluster composed of hosts installed in airgap mode.
 For more information, refer to [Create Local Cluster](./create-cluster.md).

-- The new nodes you plan to add to the cluster are linked with the nodes in the existing cluster.
+- The new host you plan to add to the cluster are linked with the host in the existing cluster.
 For more information, refer to [Link Hosts](./link-hosts.md).

 - You have access to the leader node of the cluster.
-For more information about leader nodes, refer to [Link Hosts](./link-hosts.md).
+For more information about leader host, refer to [Link Hosts](./link-hosts.md).

 ### Procedure